pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 This guide is for people who want to help their group adopt Loomio to make decisions together.

-## Talk about why you want to use Loomio. 👂👄🗣
+## Talk about how you want to use Loomio. 👂👄🗣

 _Meta: I need to get input from our team and consultants for this section._